bitwarden/contributing-docs/docs/architecture/index.md

 The documentation of our architecture is primarily done using an interactive tool called IcePanel.
-It's recommend to start with one of the interactive [Tours](https://s.icepanel.io/jCGiag2SENoQIU/EACm) of our application structure.
+It's recommend to start with one of the interactive [tours](https://s.icepanel.io/jCGiag2SENoQIU/EACm) of our application structure.

-<iframe src="https://s.icepanel.io/jCGiag2SENoQIU/EACm" height="800px" width="100%" frameBorder="0" title="Bitwarden - Bitwarden Architecture"></iframe>